 In 2011, the American Academy of Pediatrics published updated guidelines regarding the medical care for children with Down syndrome.
 It was recommended that all children with Down syndrome should have a sleep study by age 4.
 Why?

 Children with Down syndrome are at high risk for obstructive sleep apnea or OSA.
-OSA is a sleep disorder in which the upper airway periodically closes off, not allowing airflow, until …Continue reading →
+OSA is a sleep disorder in which the upper airway periodically closes off, not allowing airflow, until …Click here to continue reading

 Noah is the hydration specialist for his high school football team.